Vorlent/BoostedMod/README.md

 ## Boosted Stage One

-Stage one concerns itself with the most basic form of multithreading that is still usefulf or endusers while simultaneously being easy to implement and maintain stability.
+Stage one concerns itself with the most basic form of multithreading that is still useful or end users while simultaneously being easy to implement and maintain stability.

 For this reason, we are going to begin with the least useful form of minecraft server